App Masters

 parentPort.postMessage(parse(script));

-Note that by default, when instantiating a worker, it creates one MessageChannel
+Note that by default, when instantiating a worker, it creates one MessageChannel between the parent and child thread.
+Its MessagePorts are available through worker in the parent thread and parent port in the instantiated thread.

-You can easily create new MessageChannels
+You can easily create new MessageChannels:

 const { port1, port2 } = new MessageChannel();